When innovating in government, the technology’s the easy part. Innovative efforts often do one of two things:

 You could have the most innovative idea, perfectly executed, and fully within the letter of the law, but if any one of the ten to fifteen layers of agency’s immune system so much as sniffs an antibody they’re not familiar with, the effort’s dead in the water.
-Whether the threat’s real or percieved, it’s perpetual pollen season and the bureaucracy has chronic allergies.
+Whether the threat’s real or perceived, it’s perpetual pollen season and the bureaucracy has chronic allergies.

 So how do you solve for the vocal naysayer minority?
-What’s the Claritin or Zyrtec of bureacuracy?
+What’s the Claritin or Zyrtec of bureaucracy ?
 In a word: culture.
 Culture isn’t getting a coworker a card for her birthday, or an office-wide March Madness tournament.
 Culture is the cross-department set of unspoken assumptions that frame any conversation within an organization.
 Culture defines the realm of the possible, and in the case of government, it is a powerful exclusionary force.

 What if your biggest fight you faced was outside, not inside your organization

 “Parachuting” change agents into an organization is great, but if you really want to inject innovation in government, target the support roles.
 Non-technical stakeholders have increasingly become the “blockers” in the true software sense of the term, and today, it is they, not the underlying technology, that is in need of innovating.

 If you want to foster innovation, when an innovator approaches a non-technical stakeholder, there needs to be a common appreciation for one another’s craft, and more importantly, a common vocabulary.
 I’m not suggesting the typical government alphabet soup of PRA and ATOs, but the type of shared perspective and mutual respect that you’d expect between skinny-jeaned peers at a stereotypical San Francisco startup.
 Heck, even GitHub’s accountant learned how to code in her spare time.
 It’s not impossible.